Barangay San Pedro, Biri Island

 - May 2008

-- Construction began in March 2008 and all major work was complete as of April 2008.
-Local and adjoining community members, the local fisher folk organization, and the Barangay Council met during...
+- Construction began in March 2008, and all major work was complete by April.
+Local and adjoining community members, the local fisherfolk organization, and the Barangay Council met to discuss and...

 - December 2007

-- After elections took place in October 2007 the size of the marine sanctuary had to be reduced from 12 hectares (30 acres) to 10 hectares (roughly 24.7 acres).
-The project is scheduled to begin in...
+- After elections in October 2007, the size of the marine sanctuary had to be reduced from 12 hectares (30 acres) to 10 hectares (roughly 24.7 acres).
+The project is scheduled to begin in early...

 - October 2007

-- The project has been put on hold until the newly elected municipal officials approve to establish the protected area.
+- The project is on hold until the newly elected municipal officials approve to establish the protected area.
 It is estimated that this will be done by the end of 2007.